Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Vortex resistive states tuned by control wires.

 The production rate of uncorrelated VAV pairs in a film at $I\sim I_d$ is evaluated as follows:

 Here $A/2\pi\xi^2$ is a number of statistically-independent positions of the vortex core of radius $\sqrt{2}\xi$ in a film of area $A=Lw$.
 The total $S$ is a sum of $S_e$ and $S_b$:

 This equation expresses the dark count rate $S(I,I_1)$ in terms of $J(x)$ and $J_e=J(\pm w/2)$ calculated above for different geometries.
-In a narrow strip with no control wires $J(x)$ is uniform so the edge contribution enhanced by the current crowding parameter $\zeta_1>1$ dominates $S(I,T)$ at $T\ll \epsilon$.
+In a narrow strip with no control wires $J(x)$ is uniform so the edge contribution enhanced by the defect parameter $\zeta_1>1$ dominates $S(I,T)$ at $T\ll \epsilon$.
 The edge contribution is further enhanced in wide strips with $w>\Lambda$ due to the Pearl current crowding.

 The control wires can reduce $J_e$ to the point at which $S_e$ becomes smaller than $S_b$.
-The above calculations of $J(x)$ show that, even though the control wires and the GL pairbreaking flatten $J(x)$ at $\bar{J}\simeq J_d$, the current density still has a weak maximum at the center, where $J(x)\approx J(0)-x^2J''/2$.
-This maximum might affect $S$ if $w^2\epsilon J''\gtrsim 4T$ so that the VAV contribution mostly comes from a central part of the strip.
-If $w^2\epsilon J''\gg TJ_d$ the integrand in Eq. (\ref{S}) is peaked at $x=0$ so the integration limits can be extended to infinity, giving:
+The inverted $J(x)$ profiles have a weak maximum at the center, where $J(x)\approx J(0)-x^2J''/2$.
+If $w^2\epsilon J''\gtrsim 4T$ the VAV contribution mostly comes from a central part of the strip.
+In this case the integrand in Eq. (\ref{S}) is peaked at $x=0$ so the integration limits can be extended to infinity, giving:

 If $J(x)$ is sufficiently flat in the most part of strip $(w^2\epsilon J''\lesssim 4TJ_d)$, Eq. (\ref{S}) becomes:

 Consider for the sake of clarity the London model in which both $J_e=\zeta_2\bar{J}$ and $J(0)=\zeta_3\bar{J}$ are proportional to the mean current density $\bar{J}=I/w$ and the factors $\zeta_2<1$ and $\zeta_3>1$ depend only on $w/\Lambda$ and $I_1$.
 In the case described by Eq. (\ref{S00}) the VAV unbinding dominates over the edge contribution $S_e$ if: